ZackiBoiz/Talkomatic-Bot-Guide/README.md

 All types are `public`, `semi-private`, and `private`.
 All layouts are `vertical` and `horizontal`.

 Great!
 Now let's check when the bot joins, and log it.
-Append this to your `connect` event:
+Append this after your `connect` event:
 ```js
 socket.on("room joined", (data) => {
   console.log("Joined room!");